BlockchainCommons/mori-cli/README.md

 2. Alicia gives to Bob his descriptor.
 3. Alice can use this wallet like any other wallet, but she has to be sure to spend every UTXO before 6 months, if she doesn't we can assume she's dead and Bob can inherit the money.

-**Morí** is based on [Bitcoin Dev Kit](https://github.com/bitcoindevkit/bdk) and creates descriptors from a miniscript policy, this policy have two spending conditions, **this descriptors ONLY works on BDK at this moment** but hopefully it will be working on [Bitcoin core soon](https://github.com/bitcoin/bitcoin/pull/16800) and others will follow.
+**mori-cli** is based on [Bitcoin Dev Kit](https://github.com/bitcoindevkit/bdk) and creates descriptors from a miniscript policy, this policy have two spending conditions, **this descriptors ONLY works on BDK at this moment** but hopefully it will be working on [Bitcoin core soon](https://github.com/bitcoin/bitcoin/pull/16800) and others will follow.

-Condition 1: Alice can spend the funds at any time.
+* Condition 1: Alice can spend the funds at any time.
-Condition 2: Bob can spend the funds after N blocks have been mined.
+* Condition 2: Bob can spend the funds after N blocks have been mined.

 miniscript policy:
 ```